Teach Me

 And treatment for penile cancer can involve removing some or all of the penis, which can affect the ability to urinate or engage in sexual activity.
 “Treatments can be pretty severe, but thankfully, many men don’t require this level of intervention,” Dr. Tomeh said.

-Myth: Men can be screened to see if they are infected with HPV.
+Myth: Men can be screened to see if they are infected with HPV

 Fact: There isn’t a good screening test for HPV in men until a lesion grows.
 “We test for HPV in a papilloma, tumor or growth,” Dr. Tomeh said.
 “And we can screen for certain cancers associated with HPV, but there isn’t a good way to screen for the virus itself.”

-Myth: A man can’t give a woman HPV.
+Myth: A man can’t give a woman HPV

 Fact: A man can transmit HPV to a woman through intimate skin to skin contact, as well as contact with genital warts or within semen during vaginal sex.
 And remember, HPV can cause cervical cancer in women.

-Myth: Boys don’t need to be vaccinated against HPV.
+Myth: Boys don’t need the HPV vaccine

 Fact: Vaccination against HPV protects against throat cancer—the fastest-growing head and neck cancer.
 “Many of the patients I see have throat cancer from HPV, which is completely preventable with a vaccine,” Dr. Tomeh said.
 “Everyone should get vaccinated.”
 The HPV vaccine is recommended for everyone ages 9-26 and is best given at ages 11-12.
 When you vaccinate before age 15 two doses are enough.
 After age 15 you need three doses.
 People ages 27-45 should talk to their doctor about the benefits of getting the HPV vaccine.